mikeyamamoto/electroncash-docs/console.rst

 The Python Console
 ==================

-Most Electrum commands are available not only using the command-line, but also in the GUI Python console.
+Most Electron Cash commands are available not only using the command-line, but also in the GUI Python console.

 The results are Python objects, even though they are sometimes